 Relatively few people have recently driven car from the carburetor age in the last ten years.
 Given the age of the population, many drivers have never driven a vintage car, with the original engine, brakes, and such, on public highways.
 This article is for those of you who have not taken an older car onto the roads in the last decade or two.

 Drivers of antique cars have the same issues, only multiplied.
-A 1924 Dodge Brothers car driver might be able to hit 35 mph, but not go any faster, and has far worse brakes than even something from ten years later.
+A 1924 Dodge Brothers car driver might be able to hit 35 mph, but not go any faster, and has brakes that can’t even come close to a 1928 Plymouth, much less a modern car.
 Cars have become more and more powerful, and able to stop and steer more and more effectively.
 Unfortunately, they’ve also become laden with distracting devices, too.

-In the time when these cars were made, it was less common for drivers rely entirely on power of their brakes, though we still had zig-zaggers — those who cross three lanes three times in three seconds, searching for an advantage so they can gain one or two carlengths; they just generally didn’t cut it so close.
+When these cars were made, it was less common for drivers rely entirely on power of their brakes, though we still had zig-zaggers — those who cross three lanes three times in three seconds, searching for an advantage so they can gain one or two carlengths; they just generally didn’t cut it so close.
 They couldn’t!
 (At least, not for long.)
 Brakes weren’t that reliable.
 You might stop, and you might not; your bias ply tires (usually on 14 inch wheels) would squeal for an unbearable length of time as the brake cylinders locked up in back… and if you didn’t have front discs, on all four wheels.
 The usually mistuned and primitive balancing systems would often turn the car at odd angles as you slowed down, unless you took unusually good care of your car.
+Brakes and tires have both dramatically improved; practically every vehicle now stops quicker and straighter than the best classics.

-In my experiences driving a 1974 Plymouth Valiant, relatively few people are smart enough to realize that I can’t bring a 1974 Valiant to a sudden stop; many take it for granted that I’d have no problem dealing with their swerving in front of me and then slamming on their brakes.
-My particular Valiant was fitted from the factory with manual disc brakes up front, so it can stop faster and straighter than most other cars of its time; I recently also added better tires.
+In my experiences driving a 1974 Plymouth Valiant, few people are smart enough to realize that I can’t bring an old car to a sudden stop; many assume that I’d have no problem dealing with their swerving-and-braking.
+My particular car was fitted with manual front disc brakes, so it can stop faster and straighter than most other cars of its time; I recently also added better tires.
 It is much more predictable than my old fleet-package Valiant with its power brakes that would instantly lock up all four tires; and far better than my old manual-drums Swinger that required an elephant standing on the pedal.
 A sudden stop does lock at least one of the rear tires with an embarassing but harmless squeal.
 The car stops straight, and gives me control as it stops.
 (The new tires make that lockup happen less often, thought the real solution is either a revised proportioning valve or new brake cylinders.)

 There is no issue around control under full acceleration, as the Leaning Tower of Power doesn’t propel me forward under massive g-forces.
 It lets me to keep up with traffic, and most of the time I accelerated using the 1/3-pedal rule, which causes the TorqueFlite to downshift or to avoid upshifting, depending on the situation.

-Even with the air conditioning on all the time, there was normally more than enough power to keep going at highway speeds.
-Around town, the Valiant, with three-speed automatic and fewer than 100 horsepower coming from the slant six was more than quick enough; it was instantly responsive in a way the 172 horsepower Caliber and Patriot are not, and not many people really need much power around town anyway, when the first and second gears are well tuned.
-(A nine-speed would really wake up this engine, I suspect. but it is tuned for torque and not horsepower, so it won’t be a “runner” no matter what, at least not without a revised cam and carb.)
+Even with the air conditioning on all the time, there was enough power to keep going at highway speeds.
+Around town, the Valiant, with three-speed automatic and fewer than 100 horsepower coming from the slant six was quick enough; it was instantly responsive in a way the 172 horsepower Caliber and Patriot are not.
+(A nine-speed would really wake up this engine, I suspect. but it is tuned for torque and not horsepower, so it won’t be a “runner” anyway.
+Some owners have retrofitted small turbochargers, which helps get them closer to the smallest of the old V8s.)

-I can easily keep up with normal highway speeds, passing as needed.
-I only needed to shut off the air conditioning and floor the gas once to pass, going up a hill around one of those drivers who adds 25 mph to his speed as you pass, and then slows back down again immediately afterwards.
-I also needed to keep the air conditioning off when getting off the highway and waiting at a traffic light, to smooth out the idle, and when starting back up.
-This car doesn’t like having the air on when it starts up; it seems to need about 30 seconds to get used to idling before air can be used.
+I can easily keep up with highway speeds, passing as needed.
+I only needed to shut off the air conditioning and floor the gas once, to pass, up a hill, one of those drivers who tries to match your speed as you pass.
+This car doesn’t like having the air conditioning on when it starts up; it seems to need about 30 seconds to get used to idling before air can be used.
 (There is a cutoff so that when you floor the fuel it will shut off the air conditioning, but it takes a few seconds for the vacuum controls to adjust.)

 Things can be tougher when it is over 90°F outside.
 I need to shut off the air conditioner and give the antifreeze a chance to cool down a bit now and then, and slow down now and then, despite a radiator in excellent shape.

 These days, we take a lot for granted.
-Cars run just fine at idle with the air condtioner on – no possibility of stalling is allowed; indeed, stalling is grounds for a recall.
-The alternator on modern cars will charge at idle.
-Radios are now stereo by default, normally with FM, a CD player, and six speakers, as opposed to the common single-speaker AM radio of years past.
-There is one night-time parade where I have to keep the headlights off, or I’ll run out of battery.
+Cars run just fine at idle with the air condtioner on; stalling is grounds for a recall.
+Alternators charge at idle now; but there is one night-time parade where I have to keep the headlights off, or I’ll run out of battery.

-We did not have decent shoulder belts until 1974 (in 1973, most cars had the separate lap and shoulder belts, and the shoulder belts did not slacken to let the driver lean forward), and rarely had shoulder belts for the rear passengers; airbags were exceedingly rare, and impact standards from any angle were not as strong, with seats that, as often as not, failed to provide good whiplash protection.
+We did not have decent shoulder belts until 1974 (in 1973, most cars had the separate lap and shoulder belts, and the shoulder belts did not slacken to let the driver lean forward), and rarely had shoulder belts for the rear passengers; airbags were exceedingly rare, and impact standards from any angle were fairly low, with seats that often failed to protect against whiplash.
 It’s no wonder that there are fewer fatalities per mile now, with easily used shoulder belts in every position, airbags coming from two angles, and heavier steel beams in the doors and roof.
 Even the seat belts I have are finicky, and are pulled from the floor and not from shoulder level.

 There are safety features most modern-car drivers take for granted.
 Many years ago, the safety engineers did a study of Washington, DC taxi drivers, and found that a third, high-mounted brake light prevented accidents; that light soon became required equipment (you can feel free to question the science).
 People now expect that.
 They also expect blindingly bright tail-lights and brake lights; what the government didn’t do, though, is improve headlight standards or require amber turn signals.
-We recommend, following Rick Ehrenberg’s advice, upgrading your bulbs if you have an older car, to match the modern ones; an LED-powered third brake light can make a huge difference.
+You can carefully upgrade your bulbs if you have an older car, to match the modern ones; an LED-powered third brake light can make a huge difference.

 Our car has radial tires.
 Radials were around in 1974, but it the radial suspension kit that compensated for the tire difference was optional (this may have been an option in later years, not 1974).

 The big safety problem with modern cars “the loose nut behind the wheel,” not the car.
-That wasn’t necessarily true before the 1990s, when brakes were reliable and stopped straight, tires were all radials, headlights were all halogens, and electronic fuel injection prevented stalling most of the time.
+That wasn’t necessarily true in the 1970s!

 In a 1974 Valiant, there’s not much to distract your attention, other than perhaps the alternator gauge.
-At the time the car was made, few people had portable phones; CB radios were an option, but most people did without them, or just listened in.
-Talk radio was not as distracting and there were very few preaching hatred to foment road rage.
+Few people had portable phones; CB radios were an option, but most people did without them, or just listened in.
+Talk radio hosts didn’t try to make you angry, fomenting road rage.
 The average car had no tape deck, just a simple radio with two knobs and some mechanical tuning buttons.
-There was no navigation system, no trip computer, (usually) no trip odometer, no cellphone, no CD player, no cupholder, no center console to hold food, and no radar detector.
+There was no navigation system, no trip computer, no cupholder, and no center console to hold food.
 Distractions were far fewer, and people drove better as a result.
 Not only that, but you knew that you couldn’t stop on a dime, or indeed, in a straight line, so tailgaters were quickly trained to quit it.

 Getting back to the point – what is it like to drive one of these cars?